Roots & Shoots

 Roots & Shoots was founded by Jane Goodall, DBE, in 1991, to bring together youth from preschool to university age to work on environmental, conservation, and humanitarian issues.
 The organization has local chapters in more than 140 countries, with more than 8000 local groups worldwide that involve nearly 150,000 young people.
 Many of the chapters operate through schools and other organizations.
 Participants are encouraged to identify and work on problems in their communities affecting people, animals, or the environment.
 Charity Navigator has awarded Roots & Shoots and its parent non-profit organization, the Jane Goodall Institute, its highest four-star rating for accountability and transparency, with 78.1% of its expenses going directly to the programs.

 Origin

 Roots & Shoots was founded in 1991 when Jane Goodall started giving talks at local schools in Tanzania.
 A group of 12 of her students, selected by their classmates, met with Goodall at her home to discuss their local environmental concerns and figure out what they could do to help.
 These 12 students became the first members of Roots & Shoots, and the organization grew from there.
 Of the original 12 students, one eventually went on to serve as the Minister of Environment for Tanzania.
 Another became the Roots & Shoots' National Director for Tanzania.

 Curricula

-The Roots & Shoots curriculum serves as an educational program designed for teachers and community leaders to implement with students and young people.
-Its primary objective is to facilitate the development of environmental, conservationist, and humanitarian initiatives aimed at enhancing local communities.
-The curriculum is structured for elementary, middle, and high school levels, with a focus on encouraging students to engage in service projects to cultivate a sense of service and leadership.

-The program promotes the creation of projects aligned with various campaigns and provides resources to assist in the integration of these initiatives into local communities.
-A core principle of the Roots & Shoots model involves utilizing science and technology to assess community needs and identify areas where campaigns or service projects can make a positive impact on people, animals, or the environment.

-Roots & Shoots also incorporates technology into its training methods, offering an online course titled "Turning Learners into Leaders: Empowering Youth Through Service Innovation."
-This professional development course is designed for community leaders, providing training in community mapping, fostering leadership skills in young individuals, collaborating with community stakeholders, and guiding young leaders toward practical solutions for community campaigns.
+The Roots & Shoots curriculum is split into elementary, middle, and high school lesson plans.
+The program encourages young people to create projects that support campaigns.